 When I was in design school, in a history of art class, we analyzed the structure of some baroque masterpieces.
-I was amazed to find out that there was a rational base behind everything that helped the artist compose the elements in the canvas, keeping proportions, ratios, rhythm, and directions.
+I was amazed to find out that there was a rational base behind everything that helped the artist compose the elements on the canvas, keeping proportions, ratios, rhythm, and directions.
 A silent geometry is always working in the background.

-Columns, baseline grids, modular grids, they are the invisible force behind all the elements, organizing, keeping the cohesive relation between each other and the layout itself.
+Columns, baseline grids, and modular grids, they are the invisible force behind all the elements, organizing, keeping the cohesive relation between each other and the layout itself.

 Still, grids have served the purpose of conceiving the design.
 We started using them in digital layouts like websites, applications, and software for different platforms and devices.
 They were limited to the designer software.
 They needed to be translated to the engineers with spaces, paddings, and margin specifications.